Skip to main content

 Tradeoffs and Limitations

 The inheritance model has a fundamental tension: uniformity versus autonomy.
 A repository that needs a custom CI pipeline must explicitly override the inherited one, creating a maintenance burden at the repository level and a coordination cost at the organizational level — every override is a potential drift point that the monthly health audit must track.[2]
 Raymond's observation that open-source governance must balance centralized standards with decentralized innovation applies directly: too much inheritance and repositories become constrained; too little and the organizational operating system loses its coherence.
-The current design errs toward inheritance, with escape hatches for repositories that genuinely need custom behavior — a choice that reflects the system's scale (81 repositories) and its need for auditable consistency over per-repo flexibility.
+The current design errs toward inheritance, with escape hatches for repositories that genuinely need custom behavior — a choice that reflects the system's scale (116 repositories) and its need for auditable consistency over per-repo flexibility.

-Repos Inheriting
+Repos Governed

 3